tangowithcode/tango_with_django_2/manuscript/chapter-deployment.md

 ### Turning off `DEBUG` Mode
 Next, you need to turn off the debug mode.
 If you leave debug mode on, you can providing hackers with sensitive information about your web application when they get it to crash through the helpful error messages that will have undoubtedly helped you during development.

 Therefore, we highly recommend that you instruct Django that it is now running on a production server.
 To do this, open your project's `settings.py` file and change `DEBUG = True` to `DEBUG = False`.
 This disables [Django's debug mode](https://docs.djangoproject.com/en/2.1/ref/settings/#debug), and removes explicit error messages.
-You can still however view Python stack traces to debug any exceptions that are raised as people use your app.
+However, you can still view Python stack traces to debug any exceptions that are raised as people use your app.
 These are provided in the server logs, as we will [discuss later](#section-deploy-logfiles).

 T> ### Remember to `git add`, `git commit` and `git push` -- and Reload!
 T> If you edit your files locally, you'll need to push them up to your Git repository and `git pull` in a PythonAnywhere console.
 T> Furthermore, remember to reload your app on PythonAnywhere anytime you make changes to it!
 If you don't, your changes won't be applied.
 This can be done by pushing the green *Reload* button in the *Web* tab of the PythonAnywhere interface.

 ### Assigning Static Paths
 We're almost there.
-One issue that we still have to address is to sort out static paths for our application.
+One issue that we still have to address is to sort out the static paths for our application.
 Doing so will allow PythonAnywhere's servers to serve your project's static content.
 Open the *Web* tab of the PythonAnywhere interface to fix this.

 Once loaded, perform the following under the *Static files* header.
 Here, we need to add the correct URLs and filesystem paths to allow PythonAnywhere's web server to find and serve your static media files.